America heads to polls with millions voting in US presidential elections

 Update: 07:33 PM EST

-Republican former president Donald Trump is projected to win in West Virginia, a state he won in both the 2016 and 2020 elections, U.S. networks said Tuesday.
+Republican former president Trump is projected to win in West Virginia, a state he won in both the 2016 and 2020 elections, U.S. networks said Tuesday.

 West Virginia has four electoral votes, putting Trump at a projected 23 so far.
 The magic number to win the presidential election is 270.